 - In the earlier episode "Xmas Story", Fry comments that mountain snow is beautiful and glad global warming never happened.
 Leela responded it did, but nuclear winter canceled it out.

-- Stan Marsh has quite a few anvilicious episodes attacking Global Warming in general, and The Day After Tomorrow in particular.
+- South Park has quite a few anvilicious episodes attacking Global Warming in general, and The Day After Tomorrow in particular.
 In the episode, "The Goobacks", the unemployed rednecks were talking about how to make sure the future never happens so that the people from the future won't take their jobs.
 One guy suggested using Global Warming to cause an Ice Age.
 That idea was shot down since it was idiotic.
 In the episode "Two Days Before the Day After Tomorrow", Stan and Cartman destroyed a beaver dam and the resulting flood was blamed on global warming.
 And then there's the episode "ManBearPig", where they mock Al Gore as an alarmist who believes in crackpot things, with the eponymous creature (who is part man, part bear, and part pig) being a figment of his imagination.

 - Global Warming was 'solved' by the villain Killface in Frisky Dingo.
 While he attempted to destroy the earth with a rocket that would drive it into the sun, the rocket instead moved the earth 1 foot away from the sun, effectively undoing global warming permanently.
 He parlayed this into a failed Presidential run, his slogan being 'I solved Global Warming!
 Now you can have your factories, and your SUVs and your tanks.'